ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 Let's add our precompile upgrade in `./params/config.go`.
 We can search (`CTRL F`) for `ADD YOUR PRECOMPILE HERE`.
 This file is used to set up blockchain settings.

 Let's add the bool to check if our precompile is enabled.
 We are adding this to the `Rules` struct. `Rules` gives information about the blockchain, the version, and the precompile enablement status to functions that don't have this information.
+The below code snippet can be copied and pasted to overwrite the default code.

 ```go
   IsContractNativeMinterEnabled      bool